228 Memorial Park in Taichung, Taiwan

 Over the next two years, many locals became increasingly resentful of what they felt was corrupt and authoritarian rule by the Chinese administration.

 On 27 February 1947 a dispute between a female cigarette vendor and a Chinese official started civil unrest and open rebellions.
 The Chinese responded with severe military force and put Taiwan under martial law.
 Martial law was only lifted in 1987.

 The estimates of the number of people killed range from 10,000 to over 30,000.
 The massacre became known as the 228 (February 28th) massacre and was the start of the so-called 'White Terror' period in Taiwan, in which thousands were killed, disappeared or imprisoned.

 The subject of the 228 massacre was taboo for decades.
-It wasn't until 1995 that the event was first publicly acknowledged by a Taiwanese head of state and 28 February made a national holiday to commemorate the events of 1947.
-Since then, several monuments have been erected in memory of the massacre and Taipei New Park was renamed 228 Memorial Park.
+It wasn't until 1995 that the event was first publicly acknowledged by a Taiwanese head of state and 28th February made a national holiday to commemorate the events of 1947.
+Since then, several monuments have been erected in memory of the victims of the massacre and Taipei New Park was renamed 228 Memorial Park.

 How is Peace Memorial Day celebrated?